backdrop/backdrop-issues/procedures/docs/backdrop-weekly-meeting.md

 1. Stop the livestream.

-1. Update the YouTube event title
+1. (Optional) Update the YouTube event title
    * Choose the most memorable thing about the meeting, and add it to the meeting title.
    * For example: “Backdrop weekly 3/13” becomes  “Backdrop Weekly 3/31 (redirect + project browser are near completion!)”